tabiya-tech/compass/iac/README.md

 Once the configuration is imported, you can run pulumi commands as usual.

 > Note: Don't forget to unprotect the imported resource, since imported resources are protected by default.
 It is important to do this, since pulumi will not allow you to destroy a protected resource.

+## IaC Codebase Components

+The IaC is divided into seven subprojects and lib folder for re-usable code/functions/types.

+- [auth](auth): Sets up the authentication infrastructure, which is a Firebase project and related DNS Record.
+- [backend](backend): Sets up the backend application's infrastructure.
+API Gateway, Cloudrun and Docker image for the backend application.
+- [frontend](frontend): Sets up the frontend application's infrastructure, which is a static website hosted on Google Cloud Storage.
+- [aws-ns](aws-ns): Sets up the AWS name servers for the subdomains.
+It is used to set up domain delegation for the subdomains.
+- [common](common): Sets up the foundational infrastructure such as DNS records for the entire application.
+- [environment](environment): sets up the environment specific configuration, for more information you can check [environment/README.md](environment/README.md)
+- [organization](organization): sets up the organization specific configuration, for more information you can check [organization/README.md](organization/README.md)